 - 1. Change to the openam directory in the expanded AM .zip file output. - 2.
-Unzip the Config-Upgrader-7.3.0.zip file. - 3.
-Change to the amupgrade/samples/docker directory in the expanded Config-Upgrader-7.3.0.zip file output. - 4.
-Edit the Dockerfile in the amupgrade/samples/docker directory.
-Change the line:
+Unzip the Config-Upgrader-7.4.0.zip file. - 3.
+Change to the amupgrade/samples/docker directory in the expanded Config-Upgrader-7.4.0.zip file output. - 4.
+Edit the Dockerfile in the amupgrade/samples/docker directory: - 1.
+Change line 16 from: